Top 15 Interesting Facts about The Renaissance

 Imagine a world without books and newspapers, without music, beautiful paintings, art, carvings, and sculptures, without technology.
 In short, imagine a world without civilization.
 Boring, right?
 A lot of what we experience in the world today in terms of art, architecture, and music is a result of a European revolution; a re-birth and a time the world changed, its genesis being Italy.
 The Renaissance.

-Here are ten facts to help us better understand the renaissance, and why it is very important!
+Here are 15 facts to help us better understand the Renaissance, and why it is very important!

 1. This is what defined the Renaissance Era

 The renaissance marked the end of the Middle Ages.
 The era marked a different way of thinking and a different way of doing things.

 The renaissance era was the time between the Middle Ages (500AD-1500AD) and the Modern Era.
 This was a period when the Renaissance Man, also known as people who were knowledgeable in many areas; for example, Leonardo da Vinci was coined.
 Christianity also saw a revolution when Martin Luther King contested the Catholic Church which was extremely powerful at the time, therefore bringing out Protestantism.
 This also was known as the Age of Exploration when the Americas were discovered by Columbus as well as the discovery of sea routes by people like Vasco da Gama.

 Italians studied the ancient Roman way of life, literature, and other things and realized that the people in that era lived a different life.
 That is why there were advancements in most spheres of lives from the 1300s in things like music, poetry, art, and education, that were meant to make lives better and enjoyable for people.

 2. High Renaissance

 The Mona Lisa by Leonardo da Vinci, the Statue of David by Michelangelo, and the School of Athens by Raphael were done during the period, known as the High Renaissance, a period of exceptional artistic production.